 A variety of situations may justify a motion to dismiss a case.
 Some cases warrant dismissal due to a failure of the plaintiff to present a valid, legal claim for the case.
 For example, if a plaintiff sues someone for sticking his tongue out at the plaintiff, the courts will likely dismiss the case.
 Even if the defendant did stick his tongue out, he has not broken a law or done anything worthy of a legal action against him.

-Another potential reason for a motion to dismiss is the filing of a case after the statute of limitations has expired.
+Another potential reason to file this type of motion is the filing of a case after the statute of limitations has expired.
 A statute of limitations is a law that institutes a maximum time that can elapse between an event and the legal proceedings triggered by that event.
 The event beginning the time limitation may be the crime or tort itself, or the discovery of the crime or tort.
 For example, if a claimant discovers that a product purchased one year ago is defective, the statute of limitations sets the expiration date from the date of discovery of the defect.

 A plaintiff is duty-bound to proceed with the case in a reasonable period.
 Inordinate delays may damage the defendant’s position or create an undue hardship on the defendant.
 In such cases, the defendant has the right to bring a motion to dismiss a case when the plaintiff has delayed or failed to proceed with the case, unless the delay has been inescapable.
 The potential for a dismissal deters the plaintiff from using delay tactics and prevents congestion of court calendars from repetitive rescheduling.